 You probably have a pretty big stash of crafting supplies, right?

-You do need some extra space in your home to store those supplies, equipment, materials, packaging boxes, bubble wrap – that can be pretty big.
+You do need some extra space in your home to store those supplies, equipment, materials, packaging boxes, and bubble wrap – that can be pretty big.

 It can quickly feel messy and if you’ve ever read or watched Marie Kondo, you’ll know that messy spaces can take an emotional toll on you.